SamarElHoussami/PlagiaCode/README.md

 ### `adding a course`

-For teachers: these are courses they teach
+For teachers: these are courses they teach<br/>
-For students: these are courses they are enrolled in
+For students: these are courses they are enrolled in<br/>

 ### `adding/uploading an assignment`